marita30/CV/README.md

 - Achievements
 - Evidence -->

-When I detect something that could be improve I definetly do it, as an example being in roll in a bootcamp that is based only in english I found it very hard since I'm not a native english speaker, I was just starting my path but I knew this will be my first step to improve my hard and soft skills.
+When I detect something that It could be improved I definetly do it, as an example being in roll in a bootcamp that is based only in english I found it very hard since I'm not a native english speaker, I was just starting my path but I knew this will be my first step to improve my hard and soft skills.

 #### ***Fast learner***
 <!-- Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.